pdxparrot/ggj2019/SETUP.md

 # Main Menu Setup

 * Create a new MainMenu script that overrides the Game MenuPanel
+  * Add a public void OnPlay() method that does nothing
+  * Add a public void OnCredits() method that does nothing
   * Add a public void OnQuitGame() method that calls Application.Quit()
 * Create an empty Prefab and add the Game Menu component to it
   * Layer: UI